shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 .. {{{

-In a :ref:`previous article <Rotations in Minkowski Space>`, I investigate spacetime rotations in differential form and demonstrate that rotations can be expressed as:
+In the article :ref:`Rotations in Minkowski Space`, I investigate spacetime rotations in differential form and demonstrate that rotations can be expressed
+as:

 .. math::
    R^{♭♭} = \left[ \begin{aligned}